nimious/libusb/README.md

 ## Prerequisites

-To compile the bindings in this package you must have **libusb** installed on your computer.
+To run programs compiled with the bindings in this package you must have **libusb** installed on your computer.

 ### Android